olaniyitokks/MYAPIAUTH/README.md

 #### Making GET/POST requests
 >Continued.... from API Auth above
-1. Check method (POST/PUT/GET/DELETE)...... for this exercise i will be using GET
+1. Check method (POST/PUT/GET/DELETE)...... for this exercise I will be using GET
 ![get1](https://github.com/olaniyitokks/MYAPIAUTH/blob/main/images/get1.PNG)
 2. Click the params tab and input the parameters relevant to this API from the public API
 ![get2](https://github.com/olaniyitokks/MYAPIAUTH/blob/main/images/get2.PNG)